 What if I need to see a doctor who is not in my plan?

 You should try to see your PCP or a doctor in your plan.
 If your doctor offers telehealth visits, your plan will pay for those, too.
-Medicaid members in Iowa, Texas, Washington state and Washington DC: You can also see a doctor from your smartphone or tablet through LiveHealth Online
+Medicaid members in Iowa, Texas and Washington state: You can also see a doctor from your smartphone or tablet through LiveHealth Online.

 We will pay for care you get from doctors outside your plan (called “out of network”) as long as the services are medically needed.

 Are there limits to the care or services I can get during an epidemic?

 No. If you have a Medicare Advantage, Medicare Supplement or MMP plan, or Medicaid from us, your plan covers sick visits and tests.

 I’m worried about running out of my medication.
 What can I do?